The Only Thing That Looks Good on Me Is You

-"The Only Thing That Looks Good on Me Is You" is a song co-written and performed by Canadian singer-songwriter Bryan Adams.
+"The Only Thing That Looks Good on Me Is You" is a song by Canadian singer-songwriter Bryan Adams.
+Adams co-wrote and co-produced the track with Robert John "Mutt" Lange.
 It was released in May 1996 as the lead single from Adams' seventh studio album, 18 til I Die (1996).
 The song peaked at number one in Canada, number six in the United Kingdom, and number 52 in the United States.

-Adams was nominated for Grammy Award for Best Male Rock Vocal Performance but lost to Beck's "Where It's At".
-Adams was also nominated for "Juno Award for Best Producer" (also for "Let's Make a Night to Remember").
-The song is included on the soundtrack of the film Excess Baggage (1997) and has appeared on Adams' compilation albums The Best of Me and Anthology.
+In 1997, Adams was nominated for the Grammy Award for Best Male Rock Vocal Performance for the song but lost to Beck's "Where It's At".
+Adams was also nominated for a Juno Award for Best Producer the same year.
+The track appears on Adams' compilation albums The Best of Me and Anthology.

 Critical reception

 Larry Flick from Billboard wrote, "Adams' single output has been so ballad-heavy in recent years that it is easy to forget that he is a diehard rocker at the core.
 This first peek into his forthcoming "18 'Til I Die" collection is a fun reminder of that fact, as Adams tears through a hearty spree of blues-tinged pop beats and jittery guitars with the glee of a hormone-crazed kid in his first band."
 Another editor, Paul Verna noted that "Adam excels" on "the straight-ahead rocker".
 Daina Darzin from Cash Box described it as "a happy, driving rocker with a big, catchy hook".